-Type: From: Lift of Quezzi Pinetti Street To: Timetable: Fontanarossa
+Type: Lift of Quezzi

+From: Pinetti Street

+To: Fontanarossa

+Timetable: from Monday
-from Monday to Saturday 6.50 - 19.50

-Length: 131 m Capacity:
+from Monday to Saturday 6.50 - 19.50 Length: 131 m

+Capacity: 25 persons

-Frequency:
+Frequency: continued routes

-Journey time: 25 persons continued routes about 2'
+Journey time: about 2'

-Castelletto Ponente Lift (1909)

-This lift, built in 1929, is made of wood similar to an elegant living room rather than a vertical transportation system.
+Castelletto Ponente Lift (1909) This lift, built in 1929, is made of wood similar to an elegant living room rather than a vertical transportation system.
 Equal to the Castelletto-Levante installation it was born from the need to rapidly connect the Historical Centre (access to the lift from Piazza della Meridiana/Via Garibaldi or Piazza Portello was by way of tunnels) to the residential area of Castelletto.

-After 30 years of technical life the service was suspended in March 2018 so as to modernize it and restore the cabin, which maintained its original aspect and materials.
+After 30 years of technical life the service was suspended in March 2018 so as to modernize it and restore the cabin. which maintained its original aspect and materials.

 Restoration carried out on the plasters also preserved their antique fascination.
-Things to do Comfortably sitting on the benches of the esplanade, you can taste ice creams and pastries of renowned tradition.
+Things to do Comfortably sitting on the benches of the esplanade, piazza Piccapietra